polyfills/ecstacy/README.md

 - JS, CSS, and HTML are written using the latest specifications (ES6, HTML imports, etc.)
 - The server resolves the dependencies tree
-- The server uses Ecstacy to transpile each file according to the target client
+- The server uses Ecstacy to transpile each file according to the target client and caches
-- The server uses Ecstacy to minify, compress, and cache each file
-- The server SPDY pushes the files to the client
+- The server HTTP2 pushes the files to the client

 Combined with [polyfills](https://github.com/polyfills/polyfills),
 you can use most of the latest features of browsers with relative ease.